findkit/findkit/packages/docs/docs/ui/api/index.md

 Group order logic.
 Defaults to `"static"` which preserves groups array order.

-In "relevancy" mode groups are ordered based on the groups most relevants results relevancy.
+In "relevancy" mode groups are ordered based on the groups highest score.
-Relevancy mode can be affected by groups' option relevancyBoost, which is multiplied with the result relevancy
+Relevancy mode can be affected by groups' option [`relevancyBoost`](/ui/api/groups#relevancyBoost), which is multiplied with the result relevancy

 Also supports custom sort functions.